The 20 Best Harry Potter Experiences in the UK

 You probably also want to go when the Harry Potter shop at Platform 9 3/4 is open.
 It sells all the Harry Potter merchandise.
 The Harry Potter shop opening times are 9 am to 7 pm daily.
 If you can’t get there in person, there’s even a virtual Harry Potter shop.

 4. Enjoy a Harry Potter afternoon tea in London

 One thing you really should do when visiting London is to have an afternoon tea.
 As a Harry Potter fan, you’ll be pleased to know that there are some Harry Potter themed afternoon teas in amongst some of the best places to have afternoon tea in London.

 Cutter and Squidge – for an immersive afternoon tea for wizards in the Potion Room.

 The Georgian House Hotel – the afternoon tea is positively wizardly.
 Even the website cursor is a Harry Potter wand.

 5. Take a Harry Potter Muggles Walking Tour

-The Harry Potter Muggles Walking Tour is rated as one of the best tourist attractions in London.
+The Harry Potter Muggles Walking Tour is rated as one of the best walking tours in London for Harry Potter fans.
 You set off from Monument Station and are taken on a walking journey through London to where the world of muggles and wizards meet.
 Your guide, a real life witch or wizard, will entertain you with Harry Potter stories and you’ll see secret places along the way.

 The company is running private tours currently to adhere to government guidelines.
 The tour lasts about 2 hours and currently costs £90.00.
 If you are not able to take the tour, they also have a virtual tour available.